 The fund manager, or management company, is the firm responsible for making decisions on how a fund should be invested.
 Working to the established rules set up by the regulator, they can also be described as the ‘fund provider’.

-A Fund of Funds is a fund which invests in a portfolio of other funds.
+A fund of funds is a fund which invests in a portfolio of other funds.
 Fund of funds generally come in two ‘flavours’.
-In the case of a ‘fettered’ Fund of Fund, the underlying funds will be funds managed by the same company.
+In the case of a ‘fettered’ fund of funds, the underlying funds will be funds managed by the same company.
 In the case of an ‘unfettered’ fund of funds, the underlying funds will be from different fund management groups.
-T. Bailey’s funds are unfettered which means that they are completely independent with no vested interests.
+T. Bailey’s funds, (excluding the T. Bailey UK Responsibly Invested Equity Fund which invests directly in companies and is not a fund of funds) are unfettered which means that they are completely independent with no vested interests.

 An online fund supermarket is a service where investors can buy and sell funds and other financial products from multiple portfolios through one account.
 It may also provide information and other relevant material.
 A Fund Supermarket will typically charge a fee for its service.
 Investing directly with T. Bailey allows an investor to avoid paying a platform fee.